Dan J. Harkey

 The Loan Broker stated :

 My client is in the process of refinancing their seller carry-back first lien financing.
-The property has gone up only marginally, so the protective equity is insufficient to take the first lien.
-The property was appraised at $970,000 with a first lien of $750,000.
-The new lender will only loan 70% of the value, or $679,000.
-That leaves a shortfall of $71,000, or approximately $100,000, with costs and fees.
-The seller's carry-back principal was reluctant to allow a portion of their lien to be subordinated to a second lien position.
+The property has increased only marginally, so the protective equity is insufficient to take the first lien.
+The property was appraised at $970,000 with a first lien of $ 750,000.
+The new lender will only loan 70% of the value, or $679 00.
+That leaves a shortfall of $71,000, or approximately $100, after accounting for costs and fees.
+The seller’s carry-back principal was reluctant to allow a portion of their lien to be subordinated to a second lien position.
 However, the advantages were explained by providing additional protections for an inter-creditor agreement.

-The agreement provided that in the event of borrower default, the junior $100,000 lien holder could bring the property currently and begin their foreclosure.
+The agreement provided that in the event of borrower default, the junior $100,000 lien holder could bring the property to court and begin their foreclosure proceedings.
 The second was to receive a notice and 30 days to get the first current.

 This well-structured arrangement benefited all parties, providing reassurance and instilling confidence in the transaction’s fairness and security.